isomerpages/moe-springfieldsec/_about-us/Our Organisation/Science Department.md

 ### Department Programmes:

+#### Empowering Springfielders to Learn for Life to be Future Leaders

-#### Science & Food Science Research Programme (SFSRP)
+##### 1) Science Research Programme #####

-The Science and Food Science Research Programme (SFSRP) is offered to selected Secondary 3 students who have demonstrated interest in and aptitude for scientific research.
-It provides the opportunity for these Students to participate actively in research projects independently and responsibly, under the guidance of the Science and NFS Research Mentors.
-The programme aims to promote an early appreciation of the methods, culture and ethos of research through immersion of scientific inquiry.
-The research teams will thereon communicate their research findings at various Science Research Competitions.
+The Science Research Programme is offered to selected Secondary 1 to 3 students who have demonstrated interest in and aptitude for scientific research.
+It provides the opportunity for these students to participate actively in research projects independently and responsibly, under the guidance of the Science Research Mentors.

+The programme aims to promote an appreciation of the methods, culture and ethos of research through immersion of scientific inquiry and innovation.
+The research teams will thereon communicate their research findings at various Science Research competitions.

 ![](/images/Sci-1.jpg)